Skip to content

 Statistical processing

-RAS is based on the Labour Market Account (LMA) which is a longitudinal register.
-RAS is done by taking a status (on the populations primary attachment to the labour market) on the last working day in November based on LMA.
-However with LMA it is also possible to take a status on arbitrary days in the year, and AMR can also be used for various process analysis etc.
+The register-based labor force statistics (RAS) are based on the Labor Market Account (AMR_UN), which is a longitudinal register.
+When RAS is compiled, a status assessment (in relation to the population's primary attachment to the labor market) is carried out on the last working day of November in the AMR.
+Based on AMR_UN, it is also possible to perform status assessments on arbitrary days throughout the year.

 Read more about statistical processing